Is Google Finding Every Page On Your Website?

 - The number of pages on the website.

 - The number of pages Google has crawled.

 - The number of pages Google has indexed.

 For smaller websites that aren’t contained within a content management system, this number is usually quite simple to pull.
 You can FTP into your website or access the list of pages within your hosting control panel.
 Elementive’s website is a good example of this and in the example below, you can see the full list of pages within our control panel.
-Elementive has a total of eight potential pages that could be visited (we’ll ignore the 404 and 500 error pages as we’d rather humans and bots didn’t see those).
+Elementive has a total of eight potential pages that could be visited or crawled (we’ll ignore the 404 and 500 error pages as we’d rather humans and bots didn’t see those).

 Bringing the Metrics Together

 Throughout this post, I’ve been using examples from different websites.
 To close this out, let’s look at a single website as an example and discuss what these numbers mean and what the potential problems or opportunities might be.
-The (rounded) metrics are:
+The example metrics are: